OFFIS-mosaik/mosaik/docs/installation.rst

 a simulation), so we also provide a small demo scenario and some simple simulators as well as a mosaik binding for `PYPOWER`__.

-1. To clone the demo repository, we need to install *Mercurial*.
+1. To clone the demo repository, we need to install *git*.
 In order to compile *NumPy*, *SciPy* and *h5py* (which are required by PYPOWER and the database adapter) we also need to install *gfortran* which is included in *gcc*.
 You should deactivate the venv for this: